hanifazhar77/larastart-kit/README.md

 # Larastart-Kit

-Larastart-Kit is a starter kit for Laravel that provides an admin template like Stisla, customized for Laravel.
+Larastart-Kit is a starter kit for Laravel that provides an admin template like Stisla, AdminLTE, etc, customized for Laravel.
 With Larastart-Kit, you can easily set up and use an admin template in your Laravel project.

 ## Features
 - Integration with Laravel